JimZAI/DETA-plus/README.md

 ## Contact
 If you hava any questions, feel free to

-* contact me at: jizhang.jim@gmail.com
+* Send an email to: jizhang.jim@gmail.com
-* new an issue at this repo.
+* New an issue at this repo.